 Can I deduct provincial and federal taxes separately?

-Yes, you must deduct federal tax and provincial tax separately when calculating take home pay, using the specific brackets for each.
+Yes, you must deduct federal and provincial taxes separately when calculating take-home pay, using the specific brackets for each.

-Do I calculate take home pay differently if self-employed?
+Do I calculate take-home pay differently if self-employed in Alberta?